awsdocs/aws-cloudformation-user-guide/doc_source/walkthrough-crossstackref.md

 1. Choose **Next**\.
 For this walkthrough, you don't need to add tags or specify advanced settings\.

-1. Ensure that the stack name and template URL are correct, and then choose **Create**\.
+1. Ensure that the stack name and template URL are correct, and then choose **Create stack**\.

    It might take several minutes for AWS CloudFormation to create your stack\.

 1. After the stack has been created, view its resources and note the instance ID\.
-For more information on viewing stack resources, see [Viewing Stack Data and Resources](cfn-console-view-stack-data-resources.md)\.
+For more information on viewing stack resources, see [Viewing AWS CloudFormation Stack Data and Resources on the AWS Management Console](cfn-console-view-stack-data-resources.md)\.

    To verify the instance's security group and subnet, view the instance's properties in the [Amazon EC2 console](https://console.aws.amazon.com/ec2/)\.
 If the instance uses the security group and subnet from the `SampleNetworkCrossStack` stack, you have successfully created a cross\-stack reference\.

    Use the console to view the stack outputs and the example website URL to verify that the web application is running\.
-For more information, see [Viewing Stack Data and Resources](cfn-console-view-stack-data-resources.md)\.
+For more information, see [Viewing AWS CloudFormation Stack Data and Resources on the AWS Management Console](cfn-console-view-stack-data-resources.md)\.

 ## Step 3: Clean Up Your Resources<a name="walkthrough-crossstackref-clean-up"></a>